Geborgen/nordic-souls/README.md

 Character creation has been overhauled.
 High Poly Head is selected automatically.
 Nordic Souls includes several character presets for you to choose from, but you can easily add your own.

-You will spawn in a cell. **Wait until notifications have stopped appearing in the top right** and then locate the Statue of Mara to select your starting point.
+You will spawn in a cell. **Wait until you see a "configuration complete" pop-up** and then locate the Statue of Mara to select your starting point.
 You can go through the vanilla intro sequence if you want, but I recommend exploring all the options. *The vanilla intro sequence should, for the most part, work correctly.
 At some points, your camera may be misaligned and get stuck.
 This is a known issue.*

 ### Gameplay Guide